techthoughts2/fermiparadox/site/content/theories.md

 {{% /bootstrap-blockquote %}}

 * It may be a course of natural evolution that advanced societies develop the capability to build massive artificial virtual environments.
 These environments could be powered through a variety of means for incredibly long periods.
 Armed with this technology, most civilizations elect to exist within their created world, rather than continue to existing in the physical one.
+  * A [Matrioshka brain](https://en.wikipedia.org/wiki/Matrioshka_brain) might be used to achieve this.

 ## We're Isolated Intentionally